Visyond/website-hugo/site/content/product-tour/product-tour.md

     title: 'Connect Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Select cells you want to analyze, and get presentation-ready Sensitivities, Scenarios, and Monte Carlo Simulation.
+      Select cells you want to analyze, and get presentation-ready Sensitivities, Scenarios, and Monte Carlo Simulations.
     benefitsList:
       - text: >-
           Learn what really drives your decision metrics.